h0ethan04/h0ethan04/README.md

 I'm working on becoming a well rounded developer by combining my classes and extracurricular activities.
 I suffer from a ~~severe~~ mild caffeine addiction -- I currently make my own cold brew and enjoy matchas and macchiatos.
 I enjoy going to the gym, biking, hiking and experimenting with new recipes in the kitchen.
-I'm also a huge fan of dad jokes and wordplay, as you can tell.
+I'm also a huge fan of dad jokes and wordplay.

 Some of my current projects include:

 - Turning a RPI Zero 2 W into a DAP
 - EdStem API npm package in `.js`
 - Internal Tooling for [Center Stage LA](https://www.cstagela.com)
-- Ricing my desktop (Fedora 41 KDE w/ Catppuccin) and trying to make a tui theme for everything
+- Ricing my desktop (Fedora 41 KDE w/ Catppuccin) and adding too many plugins to Neovim

 ![Jokes Card](https://readme-jokes.vercel.app/api)
 <!-- not sure why but the jokes card is tiny now -->